Randomized reference models for temporal networks: Characterizing and ordering microcanonical randomized reference models

-\new{As the individual features in a sequence may be scalar, sequences of scalars, or more general functions, multiple types of distributions may be defined from a sequence of features.
-The distribution constructed from a sequence of scalar features, $\x=(x_q)_{q\in\Q}$, is simply the multiset containing all individual feature values, $p(\x)=[x_q]_{q\in\Q}$.
-From a sequence of sequences of scalars, $\x = (\x_q)_{q\in\Q}$ with $\x_q=(x_q^r)_{\R_q\in\Q}$, we may construct several different types of distributions: marginalizing over the outer index $\Q$ gives a distribution of {\sl local} sequences, $p_\Q(\x)=[\x_q]_{q\in\Q}$; marginalizing over the inner indices $\R_q$ leads to a sequence of {\sl local} distributions, $\piq(\x)=(p(\x_q))_{q\in\Q}$ with $p(\x_q)=[x_q^r]_{r\in\R_q}$; finally, marginalizing over all indices gives the {\sl global} distribution, $p(\x^*)=\cup_{q\in\Q}p(\x_q) = [x_q^r]_{r\in\R_q, q\in\Q}$.
-We illustrate the different types of distributions with the following example.}
+The individual features in a sequence may be scalar, sequences of scalars, or other more general functions.
+This means that multiple types of distributions may be defined from a sequence of features $\x$, depending on the type of sequence.